ReadyForBen/TwitchMagic/README.md

 ## Tech

-Wizzy uses a number of open source projects to work properly:
+Icefrost Reimagined uses a number of open source projects to work properly:

 - [DiscordJs] - Discord Package
 - [node.js] - evented I/O for the backend